kengibson1111/tour-of-go/README.md

 ## Lessons

-* types (inference) - simple example showing type inference.
-Change the variable value and see how the type changes.

 * constants - even though const has been seen before, this is the official lesson.
 Still not sure about package-level uppercase constants and variables being exported from the package.